GeoArkadeep/Stresslog/docs/source/Examples.rst

         fracgradvals=xlot
     )

-These results can be found in the ./output0 directory (we will be using different output directories throughout these examples, as set by the user_home parameter.
+These results can be found in the ./output0/Stresslog_Plots directory, as plotBHI.png (we will be using different output directories throughout these examples, as set by the user_home parameter.
 In regular useage, the user_home defaults to ~/Documents, so users can find their results there by default).

 .. image:: ../Figures/resized/PlotBHI1.png
    :alt: BHI Plot